rrevenantt/antlr4rust/README.md

 but eventually it will be merged to main ANTLR4 repo

 Currently requires nightly version of rust.
-This likely will be the case until `unsize` or some kind of `CoerceUnsized` is stabilized.
+This likely will be the case until `coerce_unsize` or some kind of coersion trait is stabilized.
 There are other unstable features in use but only `CoerceUnsized` is essential.

 Remaining things before merge:
  - API stabilization
    - [ ] Rust api guidelines compliance
    - [ ] more tests for API because it is quite different from Java
- - generate enum for labeled alternatives without redundant `Error` option
- - option to generate fields instead of getters by default
- - move useful exports to lib.rs for better documentation
- - reexport statics crate and move to once_cell
- - support byte level parser

 Can be done after merge:
  - profiling and performance optimizations